 The main outcomes of Planned Intervention Funding is to improve attitudes between young people from different community backgrounds and to reduce the number of crime and anti-social behaviour incidents carried out by young people in areas where the participants come from.

-The Programme is managed by Belfast City Council and the Education Authority (EA).
+The Programme is managed by Belfast City Council and the Education Authority.

 Belfast City Council delivers interventions in the Belfast area and only to those groups which are not registered with the EA.

-A list of the funding awarded by Belfast City Council for Planned Intervention can be found on the Belfast City Council website at the link below:
+A list of the funding awarded by Belfast City Council for Planned Interventions 2018 can be found on the Belfast City Council website at the link below:

-The Belfast City Council Planned Interventions Fund is now open for applications.
+The Education Authority Planned Interventions Fund is now closed.

-Department of Education through the Education Authority (EA) makes funding available to groups which work all year round with young people, and which are pre-registered with the EA.
+Department of Education through the Education Authority makes funding available to groups which work all year round with young people, and which are pre-registered with the Education Authority.

-A list of the funding awarded by EA for Planned Interventions can be found at the link below.
+A list of the funding awarded by Education Authority for Planned Interventions 2018 can be found at the link below.